WDI-HoneyBadger/hw-w10d03-activerecord-basics-rails-review/README.md

 - In express we built our routes inside of our controller, where do you put routes in a rails app?
   ```
-  # your answer here
   In `config/routes.rb`
   ```
 - Should a rails model be lower-case and plural, upper-case and plural, lower-case and singular, or upper-case and singular?
   ```
-  # your answer here
   Models should be singular and upper-case
   ```
 - What kind of files belong in the `assets` directory?
   ```
-  # your answer here
   CSS/JS Directories
   ```
 - What does the command `rails db:drop` do?
   ```
-  # your answer here
   Drops the database, if it exists
   ```
 - What does the command `rails c` do?
   ```
-  # your answer here
   Opens a console to work within our rails environment
   ```
 - What is an ORM?
 What does it stand for?
   ```
-  # your answer here
   Stand for Object-relational mapping is a programming technique for converting data betweenincompatible type systems using object-oriented programming languages
   ```
 - What does a migration file do?
   ```
-  # your answer here
   Migrations are where we are going to define what our tables will look like.
   ```
 - How do you run your migration files?
   ```
-  # your answer here
   rails db:create
   rails db:migrate
   ```
 - How do you start a rails server?
   ```
-  # your answer here
   rails s
   ```
 - What is the command to start a new rails API called "reasons_why_ghadeer_rules"?
   ```
-  # your answer here
   rails new reasons_why_ghadeer_rules -G --api --database=postgresql
   ```
 - What is an API?
   ```
-  # your answer here
   API is just a website that has no view, it only displays data
   ```